 - 1.1 In order to address the training plan questions, the suggested reading cited should be consulted if the Analyst in Training is not familiar with the subject matter. - 1.2 The trainee is also reminded that during and upon completion they are responsible for keeping their knowledge current through continual literature review.
 This must include relevant journals, newsletters and text books. - 1.3 Where applicable the Trainer will provide the trainee with practice samples so that the techniques can be mastered. - 1.4 At the discretion of the trainer the trainee can begin working on case samples as the "Hands of the Analyst" (HOA).
 Since the case always belongs to the trainer they will observe and verify each step of the analysis up until the case is signed and submitted for review.
 It will be noted in the case record any case where the trainee conducted any part of the analysis.
-The number of HOA cases will depend on the abilities of the Trainee and the domfort level of the Trainer/Technical Leader (no less than 30 cases). - 1.5 At the end of most sections there is a test.
+The number of HOA cases will depend on the abilities of the Trainee and the comfort level of the Trainer/Technical Leader (no less than 30 cases). - 1.5 At the end of most sections there is a test.
 This test may be either verbal (in the form of a mock court) or written.
 The expectation is 100% correct answers on each test but not necessarily on the first attempt.
 Any incorrect answers may be corrected by discussion with the Trainer/ Technical Leader.
-At the trainer's discretion further study or practice may be required until mastery of the subject can be demonstrated. - 1.6 After each section, a competency test and mock court will be conducted that covers the section comprehensively.
-Failure of any part of the competency test will necessitate the test to be rerun in part or in whole.
+At the trainer's discretion further study or practice may be required until mastery of the subject can be demonstrated. - 1.6 After the training plan is completed, a competency test and mock court will be conducted that covers the training plan comprehensively.
+Failure of any part of the competency test will necessitate the test to be rerun in part or in whole. - 1.7 When all parties agree it is appropriate, a mock court will be held.
+The trainee will be evaluated on both content and presentation.